RadjahDri/reform-android-conversation/README.md

 - mmssms.db: store all sms
 - contacts.db: store contact informations (Optionnal)

+If you have any question about my works, don't hesitate to contact me by issues.

 ## Usage
 ### Preparation
 First you must have sqlitebrowser to extract csv files from database files: